 Key Questions Answered

-- How are workload deployments shifting in terms of on premises, cloud, and edge?
+- How are workload deployments shifting in terms of supporting infrastructure on premises, in the public cloud, and at the edge?
 What changes do they go through when they shift?

 - What kind of enabling infrastructure stacks are used when workloads get refactored, repackaged, or replatformed?

-- What best practices are other organizations using to evaluate, modernize, and transform their infrastructure for new/next-gen/cloud-native workloads?
+- What best practices are other organizations using to evaluate, modernize, and transform their infrastructure for containerized and cloud-native workloads?

 - What consumption models and deployment location should be employed for superior business outcomes?